diaas-calculator/diaas-calculator-rust/README.md

 To do this, the excel sheet in this meta-study is really helping: https://data.mendeley.com/datasets/gz3cx7d5f4/1

-Don't hesitate to ask my latest version on slack.
+Feel free to ask my latest version on slack.
 I have also initiated one for PDCAAS scores.

 ## Content reviewing

-Don't hesitate to reach us should you find any error, be it English error, or scientific fact error.
+Feel free to reach us should you find any error

 # Contact us

-Don't hesitate to [contact us on slack](https://join.slack.com/t/nouvelespaced-u4p4016/shared_invite/zt-2jknsft6u-4RSF2n09gGkJtXqBvvpQZg) if you have any questions or want to discuss anything about this project.
+Feel free to [contact us on slack](https://join.slack.com/t/nouvelespaced-u4p4016/shared_invite/zt-2jknsft6u-4RSF2n09gGkJtXqBvvpQZg) if you have any questions or want to discuss anything about this project.